 Which I did.
 I now have two children who keep me busy with all their activities.
 Although I am married and have our children, my love for dance was still there.
 I taught fitness for a good 7 years which was wonderful as I taught celebrities including Amanda Holden, Laura Whitmore, Bonnie Langford, Gillian Wright.
 One fitness programme I do still teach is Fitsteps.
 Natalie Lowe, Ian Waite and Mark Foster put the programme together.
 It’s a Latin and Ballroom fitness workout without a partner.
 I am very fortunate to currently be a Fitness presenter for Fitsteps, alongside Ian Waite and Natalie Lowe.

 I currently have returned to the Dance industry teaching children and adults Dance in Ballet, Tap, Modern, Musical Theatre, Flex and Stretch, and I am enjoying it tremendously.

 I teach at 3 local Dancing Schools in Hertfordshire, and the joy it gives me seeing children prepare for exams and getting there well earned results is so rewarding.
-The hours that go into prepare one 45 minute class is ongoing but the results are worth so much more.
+It was seeing the students successes that gave me the push to begin and agency.